 There is a fine line between three disciplines that take the spotlight of computer science.
-What are the differences between machine learning, data science, and artificial intelligence?
-Are we ready for truly creative computers and what is the progress in this field?
-Feynman Liang, a Ph.D. student in statistics, and Phil Winder, CEO of Winder Research, try to answer all these questions while exposing what data science looks like in practice.
+What are the differences between machine learning, data science and artificial intelligence?
+Are we ready for truly creative computers, and what's the progress in this field?
+Feynman Liang, a Ph.D. student in statistics, and Phil Winder, CEO of Winder Research, try to answer all these questions while explaining what data science looks like in practice.

 Preben Thorø: My name is Preben Thoro, I'm part of the PC for the GOTO conferences.
 With me today I have Phil Winder and Feynman Liang.